Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 Santiago - historic sites, black sand and sundowners

-Santiago is the largest of the Cape Verde islands both in size and population.
-Most live in the capital, Praia.
-The city itself does not have many sights, but a special atmosphere that exudes African culture.
+Santiago is the largest of the Cape Verde islands, both in size and population.
+Most people live in the capital, Praia.
+The city itself does not have many attractions, but it has a special atmosphere that exudes African culture.

-Raised above the water is a plateau where there are stunning views of the black sand beach.
+Raised above the water is a plateau with a fantastic view of the black sand beach.
 Here you can explore the small streets with architectural remains from the colonial era.
-And in the local market there is a lot of energy, a splash of colors and a feeling of being in a "real" African market.
+And at the local market there is lots of energy, pops of color and a feeling of being at a real African market.

-At the northern tip of Santiago lies the small port town of Tarrafal.
-A small cozy town with a stunningly beautiful beach.
-Here it is possible to get surfing flex and enjoy a cold Caipirinha overlooking the bay.
-This is in stark contrast to the concentration camp for political prisoners, which is located on the outskirts of the city and today serves as a museum.
+On the northern tip of Santiago lies the small port town of Tarrafal.
+A small, cozy town with a stunningly beautiful beach.
+Here you can get your surfing skills and enjoy a cold Caipirinha overlooking the bay.
+It stands in stark contrast to the concentration camp for political prisoners, which is located on the outskirts of the city and today functions as a museum.

 Maio - tranquility, beautiful beaches and special animal species